itscturner/dotfiles/README.md

 # dotfiles

-A curated collection of my personal dotfiles.
+A collection of my dotfiles.
 Includes configuration files for:
 <br>

 **btop:** Resource monitor that shows usage and stats for processor, memory, disks, network, and processes. <br>